Who are Pennysmart?

 Pennysmart Community Interest Company is a social enterprise that began as a pilot project in 2009.
 We use our money advice skills, knowledge and expertise to enable the most vulnerable and excluded people in our communities to access their full entitlements, exercise their rights, improve their money skills, take control and increase their overall quality of life and sense of well-being.

 Currently working across Wales and parts of England, we generate income by contracting with community facing organisations such as local authorities, social landlords and third sector groups to deliver specialist money, debt and benefits advice services.
-We also work within those communities running fun, short ‘Bite Size’ money skills sessions, training for staff and volunteers and we promote financial capability and related initiatives via networks, newsletters and the N Wales Financial Capability Forum quarterly meetings in the region.
+We also work within those communities running fun, short ‘Bite Size’ money skills sessions, training for staff and volunteers and we promote financial capability and related initiatives via networks, newsletters and the North Wales Financial Capability Forum quarterly meetings in the region.

 Beginning as a pilot project in the North East Wales community in Jan 2009, a collaboration between Wales & West Housing Association with funding from Barclays Money Skills, initially called ‘Moneysavers’.
 It was conceived following the success of the ‘Debt Redemption And Money Advice’ or ‘DRAMA’ project in South Wales; a partnership between Wales Cooperative, Coalfields Regeneration and The Consumer Credit Counselling Service.